Emm-Gil/Final_Project_SQL/starting_with_questions.md

 		country != '(not set)'
 	GROUP BY
 		country)
-SELECT
+-- Calculates revenue for each row by multiplying unit_price × total_ordered
+-- We were advised to divide unit price by 1000000 SELECT
 	country,
 	TO_CHAR(total_revenue, 'FM999,999,999,999,990.00') AS dollar_revenue
-FROM
+-- Formatting revenue to display it more similarly to currency FROM
 	revenue
 ORDER BY
 	total_revenue DESC
+--  Displays highest revenue first

 -- 2
 WITH revenue AS